Single justice procedure notices

-If you’ve been charged with a minor criminal offence, you may be able to have your case decided by a magistrate without going to court.
+If an individual or company has been charged with a minor criminal offence, the case may be decided by a magistrate without going to court.
 This is known as the ‘single justice procedure’.

 If this applies to you, you’ll get a single justice procedure notice when you’re charged.